schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

 2. **Hardware Setup**:
    - Replace the original microcontroller with the ATtiny85.
+   - It is recommended to mount the ATtiny85 upside down.
+This orientation aligns Pin 3 and Pin 4 with the existing PCB traces for better compatibility.
-   - Connect the LEDs and IR receiver to the appropriate pins as described above.
+   - Connect Vcc, the LED strings and IR receiver input to the appropriate pins as described in the **Pin Configuration** section.

 3. **Testing**:
    - Use the original IR remote control to verify functionality.